"People care much more about how things look than how they are." ~Donna Lynn Hope

 You can guess which one.

 For most of us, however, living in a society amongst other humans is the only way to thrive and survive.
 That said, we’re not psychic.
-We can’t read each other’s minds, so it’s important to establish certain communication dynamics that allow us to share ideas with each other.
+We can’t read each other’s minds, so it’s important to establish certain communication dynamics that allow us to share ideas.
 This is where ideas and beliefs matter, and to say that beliefs are intrinsic and personal, and thus should be left as they are, is an example of intellectual negligence.
 Beliefs matter, especially since our actions are driven by the core beliefs that separate us not only from animals but from other humans as well.
 Having the belief that Santa Claus is real, is not the same as having the belief that cannibalism should be legalised.
 As extreme as it may sound, it’s not hard to find believers in both camps.

 What we believe in, ends up determining how we live our lives.
-Keeping individual circumstances aside, our core values, principles and ideas make up who we are and how we function in society.
+Keeping individual circumstances aside, our core values, principles and ideas makeup who we are and how we function in society.
 Beliefs have the power to shape our perception of reality, influencing our thoughts and emotions, and how we interact with others.
 Regardless of whether or not we’re conscious about it, every thought and action in our lives is a product of our underlying beliefs of ourselves, and the world around us.

 If the goal is to live a more fulfilled life, we need to introspect and examine our beliefs to see if they’re worth having.
-A functional society is one that prioritises the well-being of conscious creatures, and a part of that is being able for its members to identify what beliefs are innocent and harmless, and what beliefs have the potential to disrupt relationships and invoke suffering.
+A functional society prioritises the well-being of conscious creatures, and a part of that is being able for its members to identify what beliefs are innocent and harmless, and what beliefs have the potential to disrupt relationships and invoke suffering.
 Being able to openly criticise bad ideas and beliefs is what has resulted in multiple revolutions that have changed the course of time.

-For example, there was a time in human history when slavery was considered ‘good and acceptable’.
+For example, there was a time in human history when slavery was considered ‘good’ and ‘acceptable’.
 The Atlantic slave trade lasted for over 300 years, with nearly 13 million men, women and children being sold and shipped as slaves to different parts of the world.
 It wasn’t until the 19th century when slave revolts, abolition movements, religious arguments and events such as the American Civil War led to various countries abolishing the custom, finally realising that slavery wasn’t ‘good’ after all.

 Similarly, advocacy for women’s rights, girls’ education, equality in the workplace, support for LGTBQ+ people, farmers’ protests, colonisation protests, equal opportunity for minority groups, and movements against racism are all examples of how ‘bad’ ideas and beliefs were identified and pushed to be removed from our societies.
 Some worked, and some are still a work in progress.